 Open Doors: Services for Runaway and Homeless Youth

-Open Doors staff aim to help youth reunite with their families and loved ones, when that is the safest choice, or assist them to find safe housing in another family setting, when it is not safe to go home.
+Open Doors understands that every youth and family’s situation is unique, and strives to maintain an affirming, inclusive, safe, and empowering space for each individual.
+Staff will help youth reunite with their families or assist them in finding safe housing in another family setting when it may not be safe to return home.

 Who is OPEN DOORS for?

-Youth between the ages of 12 and 21 years old who are homeless, runaway, or at risk for running away
+Youth between the ages of 12 and 21 years old who are homeless, have run away, or at risk of running away

-Youth who are currently homeless or have run away from home, and need assistance with basic needs, transportation, school, or employment
+Youth who are currently homeless or have run away from home and need assistance with basic needs, transportation, school, employment, or mental health support

 Youth who need to access temporary shelter while working to secure a more stable living arrangement

-Families who may have a youth staying with them who needs additional supports to figure out their next steps with housing, school, and/or employment
+Families who may have a youth staying with them and are in need of additional supports to determine next steps with housing, school, and/or employment

 What services does OPEN DOORS provide?

-Trauma-informed, in-person and telephone consultation with youth, caregivers, and other concerned parties
+In-person, virtual, and telephone consultation with youth, caregivers, service providers, and other concerned parties

-Short-term, solution-focused counseling, goal-setting, and safety planning with youth and caregivers
+Short-term individual and family therapy and psychoeducation; solution-focused counseling, goal setting, and safety planning with youth and caregivers

-Access to basic need resources, such as food and water, first aid, clothing, hygiene items, or transportation
+Assistance with basic needs, such as food, first aid, clothing, hygiene items, and transportation

-Advocacy in court, at school, in social services, and in employment situations
+Advocacy in court, at school, with social services, and with employers

 All OPEN DOORS services are provided to families free of charge.